You are currently viewing Night Moves: Stripers at Dusk

 Hookups were often and frequent each night.
 The sun had already dipped well past the horizon; evening was turned on and so were the fish.
 My personal best of the week went about 25″.
 Jake scored a 26″—he, too, opted for a 3/4oz jig with a 5″ paddletail.
 Derek hung in there with multiple 20″-plus fish, mostly brought in with a 4″ jerkbait.
 We all caught and released many fish within Maryland’s legal slot of 19–24″.

 As daytime temperatures continue to reach new highs over these next few weeks, the most active windows of time to target striped bass in the middle Chesapeake’s many rivers will be dawn and dusk.
-The feeding windows narrow as temps clime.
+The feeding windows narrow as temps climb.
 Your best moves will be night moves.

 See y’all on the water again, real soon!